Kitchen Insider Guides & tests for a healthier kitchen

 The thing is: most of those products don’t come into daily contact with hot liquids that you then drink.
 A milk frother does.

 If you use your milk frother twice a day, hot milk comes into contact with the coating 730 times a year.
 Over three years, that’s 2,190 times.
-During use, microparticles of the coating can come loose, especially if the layer is already damaged.
+During use, microparticles can come loose from the coating—especially if the layer is already damaged.

 So why do manufacturers use it?